 |5″ Opening Pliers

 If you run into a situation where your heat shrink doesn’t quite fit over the item, these fix the situation.

 |WEN 4208 8-Inch 5 Speed Drill Press

 You can use a hack saw for most small cuts, but sooner or later someone is going to need holes in something, and this Sears knock off is cheaper than many hand drills.
-I also use a bench top band saw quite often, but table top scroll saws are probably safer for classroom situations.
+I also use a bench top band saw quite often, but table top scroll saws are probably safer for classroom situations though it’s nearly impossible to get a straight cut out of them.
 And if you are handy with the soldering iron, you can often retrofit lithium batteries into portable hand tools after their original cells are shot.
-And it’s easy to remove the rust from any cheap tools you come across at a garage sale.
+It’s also fairly easy to remove the rust from any cheap tools you come across at a garage sale.

-Finally have things set up for the next bunch of students, and since it’s unlikely to look this pretty again, I though I would post photos of the classroom set ready to go:
+Finally have things set up for the next bunch of students, and since it’s unlikely to look this pretty again for a while, I though I would post photos of the classroom set ready to go: